 When it’s raining outside, it’s time for indoor fun.
-To get you started, we’ve put together a list of rainy-day activities that will make everything seem a whole lot brighter.
-We’re talking Long Island’s coolest indoor play spaces, sports centers and fun zones, the latest museum exhibits, and the newest places to visit.
+To get you started, Mommy Poppins Long Island has put together a list of rainy-day activities that will make everything seem a whole lot brighter.
+We’re talking Long Island’s coolest indoor play spaces, sports centers and fun zones; the latest museum exhibits, and the newest places to visit.

-For even more things to do, check out our Event Calendar, which is filled with plenty of fun, daily events.
+For even more fun things to do, check out our Events Calendar, which is filled with plenty of fun, daily events.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Grab the kids and head over to Liddle Bites in Long Beach for a snack and playtime.

 1. Visit one of Long Island’s play cafés.
 Your kids will have fun and you'll relax with a latte while connecting with other moms and dads.